bipulc/CloudOrchestration/README.md

 ####Installation

-1. Download script CloudOrchestrator.tar from  CloudOrchestration/CloudOrchestrator.tar .
+1. Download script CloudOrchestrator.tar from [Github Page] (https://github.com/bipulc/CloudOrchestration/blob/master/CloudOrchestrator.tar).
 2. Untar the file into a directory named CloudOrchestrator (or any other name you like).
 3. Install certificate file as per instruction from <link>